TMRJIJ/Night-Shift-on-Unsupported-Macs/README.md

 This script will replace the CoreBrightness.framework with one already patched with the matching hex value in CoreBrightness.framework for most older/unsupported hardware.

 All credits for this work goes to Piker Alpha.
 Thanks!
-As told, this script is intended as non-commerical, with no Donation requests, Open Source, and must give thanks to PIke!
+As requested, this script is intended as non-commerical, with no Donation requests, Open Source, and must give thanks to Pike!
 URL: https://pikeralpha.wordpress.com/2017/01/30/4398/

 Night Shift was introduced in macOS Sierra 10.12.4 (Build 16E144f and Public Beta-1) and is controlled by the CoreBrightness.framework.
 The official minimum requirements for this feature are: